facultyai/dash-bootstrap-components/docs/components_page/components/input.md

   ]
 ```

 This structure is required if you wish to use any of the additional `options` properties such as `disabled`.
 However, if you want to create a simple component, you can make use of the shorthand options.
-When using the shorthand options, all values will be treated as strings.
+When using the shorthand options, all values will be treated as strings. *Note*: Due to `dash` no longer being maintained in Julia and R, this functionality will only work when using Python.

 {{example:components/input/short_hand.py:short_hand}}